LeoPetrini/Bike_Rental_Kaggle/README.md

 - "xgb_lgb.csv": the solution produced in the kaggle format.

 # Variable Importance Plots
-- They have been produced in thml via Plotly, please clone the repository and open the html files to see them.
+- They have been produced in html via Plotly, please clone the repository and open the html files to see them.
 They unfortunately cannot be displayed in the notebook on github